DFE-Digital/vcf-sw-career-development-design-history/app/posts/beta-phase/2022-12-20-core-website-v7.md

 Posted by: Jim Laney and Jonathan Porton

 ## Overview / user needs
-We iterated the core website based on the following:

 ### Issues identified during beta research round 4